pedroalvesbatista/singularity-admindocs/configfiles.rst

   # the container.
 The file or directory must exist within the container on
   # which to attach to. you can specify a different source and destination
   # path (respectively) with a colon; otherwise source and dest are the same.
-  # NOTE: these are ignored if singularity is invoked with --contain.
+  # NOTE: these are ignored if apptainer is invoked with --contain.
   bind path = /etc/resolv.conf
   bind path = /etc/localtime
   bind path = /etc/hosts
   [...]
-  $ sudo singularity config global --get "bind path" /etc/localtime,/etc/hosts
+  $ sudo apptainer config global --get "bind path" /etc/localtime,/etc/hosts

 Above we can see that ``/etc/resolv.conf`` is listed as a bind path in the